btilton/Atlas-Of-Thrones/README.md

 #### Setup

-To setup the project, simply download or clone the project to your local machine.
-Run the included `start-atlas.sh` shell script to start the webapp.
+Simply download or clone the project to your local machine and run the included `start-atlas.sh` shell script to start the webapp.
 The script will fetch the sql dump file and start the containers.

-Visit localhost:8080 to view the webapp and the geojson is available at localhost:5000.
+Visit localhost:8080 to view the webapp and the geojson API is available at localhost:5000.
+Some example API endpoints are localhost:5000/kingdoms and localhost:5000/locations/city

 ___